 Sensitive Data Scanner is a stream-based, pattern matching service that you can use to identify, tag, and optionally redact or hash sensitive data.
 Security and compliance teams can implement Sensitive Data Scanner as a new line of defense, helping prevent against sensitive data leaks and limiting non-compliance risks.

-Define Scanning Groups: A scanning group consists of a filter query indicating which kinds of logs to scan, and a set of scanning rules indicating specific types of sensitive data to scan for within those logs.
-See the Log Search Syntax documentation to learn more about filter queries.
+Define Scanning Groups: A scanning group determines what data to scan.
+It consists of a query filter and a set of toggles to enable scanning for Logs, APM, RUM, and/or Events.
+See the Log Search Syntax documentation to learn more about query filters.

-Define Scanning Rules: Within a scanning group, add predefined scanning rules from Datadog’s Scanning Rule Library or create your own rules from scratch to scan using custom regex patterns.
+Define Scanning Rules: A scanning rule determines what sensitive information to match within the data.
+Within a scanning group, add predefined scanning rules from Datadog’s Scanning Rule Library or create your own rules from scratch to scan using custom regex patterns.

 Custom Scanning Rules

-Define scope: Specify whether you want to scan the entire log event or just specific log attributes.
+Define scope: Specify whether you want to scan the entire event or just specific attributes.
 You can also choose to exclude specific attributes from the scan.

 Process matching values: Optionally, specify whether you want to redact, partially redact, or hash matching values.
 When redacting, specify placeholder text to replace the matching values with.
 When partially redacting, specify the position (start/end) and length (# of characters) to redact within matching values.
 Redaction, partial redaction, and hashing are all irreversible actions.